dasha7879/ttc2/descriptions/stage4.md

 - `priceForLike`: The current reward price for likes.
 - `priceForComment`: The current reward price for comments.
 - `votingData`: The structure that stores the voting data.

+The fields that are not passed in the constructor should be set to initial zero values (an empty string for strings, 0 for numbers, and false for booleans).

 ### Functionality